veceloe/pizzatime/README.md

 - Operators can access customer information and address details by querying the PostgreSQL database.

 ### Contributing
 Thank you for your interest in contributing to pizzatime!
-If you would like to contribute, please follow these guidelines:Fork the repository and create your feature branch.
+If you would like to contribute, please follow these guidelines:
+- Fork the repository and create your feature branch.
 - Commit your changes and push them to your forked repository.
 - Submit a pull request describing the changes you have made and any additional details.
 ### License